 It doesn’t matter whether you own a puppy or a fully-grown canine — as soon as you let your dog climb into your bed, you can say goodbye to sleeping on a fur-less pillow!

-I’ll be the first to tell you that it’s incredibly hard to say no to those adorable puppy dog eyes.
+.
 However, if you take a firm stance right off the bat, you won’t have to worry about breaking this habit.

 On the other hand, since you’ve already typed how to keep the dog off bed when I am gone into your search bar, I’m guessing that ship has already sailed!